 We pair interns based on recommendations from the intern interview and selection committee.
 This process takes into account each teens’ skills, interests, qualifications, location, and other application details in conjunction with the nonprofit internships available for the 2020 summer program.

 Before hiring interns, TIPS reviews applications and invites candidates to interview.
 Individuals who qualify to interview are available to work during the TIPS summer internship program and will submit full application materials (application + two letters of recommendation).

-All qualifying (and unqualified) applicants will know if they have been selected for an interview by the end of March.
-From there, interviews will take place through mid April.
+TIPS sends update emails to all applicants to confirm their application and letters have been received.
+Applicants will be notified whether or not they have been selected for an interview by the end of March.
+Internship interviews will take place through mid April.

 When will I know if i have been hired?

 Each intern will commit to part-time schedule (about 20 hrs/week) for 6 to 8 weeks during the summer, with a total of 160 hours to complete over the course of the internship (see next section for full availability requirements).

 TIPS interns are committed, punctual, and enthusiastic about community involvement.
 Interns communicate effectively with TIPS and their nonprofit organizations.